mohamedbrek/CyberLabs-SOC-L1-RetailBreach/README.md

 * Wireshark packet analysis
 * Traffic conversation analysis
-* HTTP request/stream analysis
+* HTTP request and stream analysis
 * User-Agent identification
 * XSS analysis
-* URL decoding (CyberChef)
+* URL decoding with CyberChef
 * Timeline reconstruction
-* Session/cookie analysis
+* Session and cookie analysis
 * Web attack investigation
 * Directory traversal analysis
-* Writing up an incident afterward
+* Incident documentation

 ---

 # What I Took Away From This

-This lab helped me get more comfortable actually using Wireshark on something that felt close to a real incident, instead of just following a tutorial.
+This lab helped me become more comfortable using Wireshark to investigate an incident rather than simply following a tutorial.

-Biggest lesson: individual packets are useful, but the real work is connecting them into a story — this IP did this, which led to that, which explains why this other thing happened later.
-That's the part that actually feels like SOC analyst work, not just "find the flag."
+The biggest lesson for me was that individual packets are useful, but the real value comes from connecting them into a timeline:

+**This IP did this → which led to that → which explains what happened next.**

+That is the part of network investigation that feels most relevant to SOC analyst work.

-It also made the connection between XSS and session hijacking way more concrete for me — I'd read about it before, but watching a cookie actually walk out the door via `fetch()` and then get reused against an admin script made it click properly.
+The lab also made the connection between XSS and session hijacking much more concrete.
+I had read about the concepts before, but seeing a cookie being accessed through `document.cookie` and then connecting that activity to the later use of the session made the attack chain much easier to understand.

-Next thing I want to try: a lab where I have to build the detection rule/alert myself instead of just investigating after the fact.
+My next goal is to work on a lab where I have to build the detection rule or alert myself instead of only investigating the incident after it has occurred.

 ---